Why Dogs Bark

 If your dog starts chasing its tail all the time and in an obsessive manner, it may be a sign of OCD.
 Yes, this affects animals, too.
 You're better off checking with your vet, just to be on the safe side.

 Yes, dogs can do this from time to time.
-It is extremely disgusting, but it's not that uncommon.
+It is extremely disgusting, but it is not that uncommon.
 When a dog starts eating its own or other dogs' feces (also called coprophagia), it usually comes down to one of two things; either it is a behavior that can be corrected through training, or it is a sign of malnutrition.

 The best thing to do is to take your dog to the vet if it starts doing this too often.
 If your vet rules out any nutrient deficiency or medical reason, then it's time to go to a trainer to help your dog break the habit.

 While you may think your dog is trying to yodel, this may be your dog trying to communicate with you.
 In fact, many owners swear that their dogs can speak to them, even if there is no substantial evidence to back this up.

 Hugging With Their Eyes